 If you have concerns about your child’s progress you should speak to your child’s class teacher first of all.
 The class teacher is responsible for checking your child’s progress and overseeing any additional support your child needs including targeted work or letting the Inclusion Leader know if there are concerns.
 They will discuss those concerns with you and then, if necessary, with the Inclusion Leader.

-The Inclusion Leader (Michelle Engley) works in partnership with the Assistant SENco (Mr Freddy Clemo) to make sure that everyone in Bowsland Green School is committed to our principles of recognising individual needs and to sharing what we do with our community.
+The Inclusion Leader (Mr Clemo) works to make sure that everyone in Bowsland Green School is committed to our principles of recognising individual needs and to sharing what we do with our community.
 She oversees the support for children with special educational needs or disabilities (SEN&D) and for developing the school’s SEN & D Policy to ensure children get a consistent, high quality response to meeting their needs in school.
 We work hard to involve children and their parents or carers in supporting your child’s learning and in keeping you informed about the support your child is getting.
 We also work hard to provide support for teachers and support staff in the school so they can help children with SEN & D in the school achieve the best progress possible.
-This may include liaising with future providers of education to ensure a smooth transition to Secondary school is planned or with other professionals such as Educational Psychologists or Speech Therapists.
+This may include liaising with future providers of education to ensure a smooth transition to Secondary school is planned or with other professionals such as Educational Psychologists or Speech and Language Therapists.
 Before a child with SEN & D starts school, we work with parents or carers and the people who have worked with the child to plan how we can best meet the child’s needs.

 How do you support children with SEN & D at Bowsland Green?

 Our main approach is in the class on a day to day basis through the use of high quality, personalised approaches known as Quality First Teaching.

 - Every teacher has high expectations for every child in their class.

 - Teaching is based on what your child already knows, can do and can understand.

 - Active and interactive approaches are used to fully involve your child in learning in class.